 Because people are living longer and because medical technology continues to advance, more and more options for Senior Living are appearing.
-Kendal in Sleepy Hollow is one of the best — here one enters the community as an independent senior and, if and when further assistance is needed, one can move to the next tier of care.
+Kendal in Sleepy Hollow is one of the best — here one enters the memory care living community as an independent senior and, if and when further assistance is needed, one can move to the next tier of care.
+If you have questions about senior care services, you might want to visit sites like summerfieldfresno.com/community-life/ for more info.
+And if your elderly loved ones prefer to stay at a senior living center, you might want to check out a memory care community in Tacoma, WA which they will surely love.

 With all the juggling I am currently handling in my life — it sounds good to me!
 I only dream of opting to go to the dining hall if I don’t feel like cooking dinner.
 I conducted some sporadic research on these type of facilities for my own aging parents and found many suitable alternatives.
 However, my parents are not interested.
 They have always been fiercely independent, and regardless of how lovely the facility is and how much easier it would be for them to negotiate daily life, they have made it clear that community living is not for them.
 They want to stay in their own home-sweet-home.
 It’s a choice that a lot of seniors prefer.